 - Additional Electronic Journals.

-Your NHS Libraries - find out about NHS library services in the South West.
+Your NHS Libraries (PDF) - find out about NHS library services in the South West.

 How can I get training on these databases?